Skip to main content

 Apprenticeship

-This typically takes 60 months to complete as a mix of workplace learning and academic study at an approved university.
+This can take up to 5 years to complete and is a mix of workplace training with academic study at an approved university.

 Entry requirements